 - 5. Crystals and oscillators are very small.
 Yes/No/Don't know - 6.
 You can put GPS RF modules into things.
 Yes/No/Don't know - 7.
-There is a link between Navman and Rakon.
+There is a link between 'Navman' and 'Rakon'.
 Yes/No/Don't know What is it?

 8. Who makes the Navman marine GPS devices now?
 9. Navman marine products are useful at sea.
-Yes/No/Don't kn ow Which words helped you?
+Yes/No/Don't know Which words helped you?
 10. Why do Rakon think the GPS RF module is successful?
 About Your reading skills.
-De Of D 1.
-In Text 10 there are some new words.
-Yes/No/Don't know KW K What are they?
+1. In Text 10 there are some new words.
+Yes/No/Don't know What are they?
 2. I need to know the meaning of all these words to understand the main meaning.
 Yes/No/Don't know 3.
 The main meaning of Text 10 is easy to understand.
-Yes/No /Don't know 4.
+Yes/No/Don't know 4.
 I can guess the meaning of new words easily.
 Yes/No/Don't know 5.
 I looked at the pictures to help me understand.
-Yes/No/Do n't know 6.
-I am going to use my dictionary before I answer self study d evelopment.
-Yes/No/Don't know Self Study development: bits and pieces Words with 2 or more syllables are usually formal/schoolbe or more syllable words help us with meaning and grammar. bits at the front) and suffixes (the pieces at the end of the one meaning e.g. the prefix in- can mean: in, into or the of the word.
-The root (or middle part) of the word e.gport languages like Latin or Greek.
-When you know common roof understand a new word.
-Ends of words can also show us the -ance, -er, -or mean the word is a noun.
+Yes/No/Don't know 6.
+I am going to use my dictionary before I answer self study development.
+Yes/No/Don't know Self Study development: bits and pieces Words with 2 or more syllables are usually formal/schoolbook words.
+Parts of two or more syllable words help us with meaning and grammar.
+Sometimes prefixes (the bits at the front) and suffixes (the pieces at the end of the word) have more than one meaning e.g. the prefix in- can mean: in, into or the opposite of the next bit of the word.
+The root (or middle part) of the word e.gport- often comes from older languages like Latin or Greek.
+When you know common root meanings, it helps to understand a new word.
+Ends of words can also show us the part of speech e.gion, -ance, -ment, -er, -or, -ness, -ency and -ology mean the word is a noun.
 Formal words are usually long.
-Yes/No/Don't know It helps to know the meaning of common roots, prefixes and so Yes/No/Don't know Underline words in text 10: Little Things with the ending: -ion,-er,-or-able, -ful, and words that start with mis-, or Sometimes prefixes (the ne word) have more than pposite of the next bit of t- often comes from older t meanings, it helps to e part of speech e.gion, affixes.
-What 3 little words are also sometimes in front of a noun?
-Which words are things and which words are people?
-Write NT for thing and NP for person. designer investor receiver oscillator New Zealand der fishfinder What wards halped you with NP What words helped you with NP
+Yes/No/Don't know It helps to know the meaning of common roots, prefixes and suffixes.
+Yes/No/Don't know Underline words in text 10: Little Things with the ending: -ion,-er,-or-able,-ible, -ful, and words that start with mis-, en-, or em-, miniand -micro.
+1. What 3 little words are also sometimes in front of a noun?
+2. Which words are things and which words are people?
+Write NT for thing and NP for person. designer investor receiver oscillator New Zealander fishfinder What 4 verbs helped you with NT What 4 verbs helped you with NT